 - Open Downloader and enter the direct download URL for the VPN app’s APK file.
 If the URL is too long, you can type in the URL for a page that contains the download link, which will open up a rudimentary browser from which you can download the APK.

 - When the download finishes, you’ll be prompted to install the app.
 If not, open your downloads in the Downloader app and click the APK file

 - The app should be installed and ready to go.
 Learn where to find it and how to enable it further down

 Sometimes direct download APK files are not openly advertised by the VPN provider.
 If you can’t find one by searching around the provider’s website, try contacting customer service to see if they can either send you a link or the APK file itself.
 You can upload the file to cloud storage such as Dropbox and download the file using Downloader from there, or you can sideload the APK onto your device by plugging the Fire TV into your computer’s USB port and dropping the APK file into an accessible location.

-This method requires the second generation of the Fire TV Stick or newer plus a second Android device with access to Google Play, such as a smartphone or tablet.
+This method requires the second generation of the Fire TV Stick or newer plus a second Android device with internet access to Google Play, such as a smart TV, smartphone or tablet.
 We’ll download the apps to the second device first, then transfer them to the Fire TV using Apps2Fire.